Zpadger/costream.org/src/guide/grammar-book/Structure of Program.md

 ##   External C++

-The figure 6.1 shows the compiled procedure of COStream program.
+The figure below shows the compiled procedure of COStream program.
 The COStream compiler is a source-to-source compiler, which compiles the COStream program to parallel object code on the target platform(C++ like this) and uses the underlying compiler to generate final object code at last.

 ![6.1](https://i.loli.net/2018/07/01/5b38d266f2005.png)